 Fourth of July.
 What a great holiday.
 Family, friends, good food and drink.
-Celebrating our freedom is of course the reason for the fourth of July holiday.
 Here in New Hampshire we take our freedom seriously.
 Just how serious we are about freedom is best captured in our state slogan, “Live Free or Die.”
 Undoubtedly, being free, or dying, is a strong commitment to freedom.

 Rules to Live by This Fourth of July